What to look out for in the women's FA Cup

 "This is a significant news story that we have to keep highlighting, because we must protect our smaller clubs.
 We've got to grow the women's game."

-Brighton boss Hope Powell echoed Hayes' feelings, saying the figures "don't quite match up to where the game is at the moment."
+Brighton boss Hope Powell echoed Hayes' feelings, saying the figures "don't quite match up to where the game is at the moment".

-She added: "With where the women's game is now, the fan base, the final at Wembley and the numbers commanded - which was over 40,000 - [it shows] there is an appetite for it.
+She added: "With where the women's game is now, the fanbase, the final at Wembley and the numbers commanded - which was over 40,000 - [it shows] there is an appetite for it.

 "I think the prize money should align itself somewhat to that."